 On this page you will find Tibet altitude information.
 The goal is to help you get a sense of the elevations of some of the places you may visit in Tibet.
 Because the average altitude in Tibet is so high, we strongly advise you to learn about how to avoid altitude sickness on your trip.

 If you’re planning a trip to Tibet, you should also know that no independent travel is allowed to Tibet and you must work with a travel agency.
 You can ask us here to connect you to a reliable Tibetan-owned travel agent.
 (Note to our Indian friends: Our agents in Tibet cannot help Indian nationals.)

-We began to create this list in desperation last summer, in preparation for a trip to Kham and Amdo.
+We began to create this list in desperation as we prepared for a trip to Kham and Amdo.
 It was shockingly hard to find the altitudes of many of the places on the itinerary.
 There doesn’t seem to be one, user-friendly source for Tibet altitude information.
 To make matters much worse, the names of Tibetan cities, towns and monasteries have many crazy variations when written in English, or when transcribed from the Chinese version.
 And no one agrees on the elevations.
 This list is just an initial, imperfect, start to help you plan a safer trip to Tibet.